slowernews/wisdom-tldr/chapters/chapter_appendix.md

 People my age are so much older than me retirement is when you stop sacrificing today for an imaginary tomorrow -- naval
 > *'Each generation imagines itself to be more intelligent than the one that went before it, and wiser than the one that comes after it.' -- Orwell*
--->
+> *'Dont bother fighting the old; just build the new.' -- Kevin Kelly* -->

 > *'All God does is watch us and kill us when we get boring.
 We must never, ever be boring.' -- Chuck Palahniuk*